 The richest countries, including the ones that score high on GDP (per capita), are individualistic societies and a vast majority has no centralized power.

 So, we can state that:

 – Societies can become more individualistic when economical development, by educational development according to Harrison, is positive and accessible to everyone.

 – And when societies are more individualistic and have equal rights, economical development will accelerate.

 But how do you create individualistic and equal rights societies?
 According to Harrison that can only be done from inside the own culture, by people who acknowledge (and emotionally understand) the problems, and can take charge of transformation through reinterpretations of the country’s symbols, role models, rituals, traditions, shared norms and values.

 It will take a long time (e.g. centuries) to change.
 Is there anything that can be done from outside the culture that will accelerate the transformation to an individualistic and equal rights society?
-Maybe large numbers of immigrants that blend with the actual society?
+Maybe large numbers of immigrants blend with the actual society?
 Maybe coupes d’etats through people with the right cultural profile?
-Direct development aid (economical and educational) to the poorest under direct control of the aid without imposing the ways of working of the aid suppliers?
+Direct development aid (economical and educational) to the poorest under the direct control of the aid without imposing the ways of working of the aid suppliers?

 We don’t know yet.
 We are curious what you think!

 In This Article

 Get a Taste of How Chris Presents, Watch his TEDx Talk